Signposts

 gazed down at the top of Half Dome some 1100’ below us.
 Later, acknowledging

-remained friends through the years, and I have been grateful for that.
+have remained friends through the years, and I have been grateful for that.

 and camaraderie of motorcycling.

-Jeff Leggett has visited me in California, and we had the pleasure to share
+Jeff Leggett has visited me in California and we had the pleasure to share

 one of the finest California wines I have ever tasted, a rich Niebaum-Coppola